thawansilva/thawan/README.md

 # Thawan Silva | Front end Developer Portfolio
 This is a portfolio showing my main projects.
-I used React to build it.